Let's Meet John

 - Your RQ must be specific, analytical, researchable, and original

-- Take your draft to your supervisor immediately for refinement
+- Take your draft to your supervisor immediately — they know what gets marks

-- Creativity in your angle is what separates good from great
+- Creativity in your angle separates good from great